joshcamas/unity3d-billboard-generator/README.md

 * Add a new Bake Pass.
 Uncheck "A", since we have no need for the alpha channel (normals can be baked into 3 channels).
 * Create a new shader.
 This will be your "normal bake pass shader".
 Make your shader output the normals of each fragment.
 (Literally rendering the normals)
 * Insert this shader in the "Custom Shader" field in your new Bake Pass.
 * To use this normal texture, simply sample the texture "\_Normals" in your billboard.
-Here's an example:

 ## Notes
 * When baking a pass, you may want to ensure certain properties of the rendered material is a certain value.
 You can do this via the Material Overrides field.